trystan2k/dotfiles/README.md

 ### Option 3 - Separated steps

-Some of the configuration can be ran isolated.
+Some of the configurations can be run isolated.
 You can, for example, use the `tools.sh` script in the scripts folder to just install the software listed there.

 a.
 Install tools: `cd dotfiles\scripts; ./tools.sh`

 b.
-Create/Recreate the symlinks to home folder: `cd dotfiles\scripts; ./symlinks.sh`
+Create/Recreate the symlinks to the home folder: `cd dotfiles\scripts; ./symlinks.sh`

 c.
 Use the Brewfile to install all tools via Brew `cd dotfiles\tools\macos|linux; brew bundle`

 ## Post Installation

-Due to some limitations, some tools needs to be installed after the terminal is restarted, so it gets difficult to automatize.
+Due to some limitations, some tools need to be installed after the terminal is restarted, so it gets difficult to automatize.
-After the reboot of the computer (after the dotfiles install script is finished or the last step is executed and terminal restarted), execute the post-install script:
+After the reboot of the computer (after the dotfiles install script is finished or the last step is executed and the terminal restarted), execute the post-install script:

 `cd dotfiles\scripts; ./post-install.sh`